MinecraftForge/Documentation/docs/datastorage/capabilities.md

 As of this writing, Forge provides just one capability: IItemHandler.

 This capability exposes an interface for handling inventory slots.
-It can be applied to TileEntities (chests, machines, ...), Entities (extra player slots, mob/creature inventories/bags), or ItemStacks (portable backpacks and such).
+It can be applied to TileEntities (chests, machines, etc.), Entities (extra player slots, mob/creature inventories/bags), or ItemStacks (portable backpacks and such).
 It replaces the old `IInventory` and `ISidedInventory` with with an automation-friendly system.

 Using an Existing Capability
 ----------------------------